ChrisCarter22/Cataloger/doc/ViewerContract.md

 ## Platform Targets
 - **Mac v1:** Implemented via `MetalViewer`, which owns a `CAMetalLayer`, command queue, and drawable lifecycle.
 It accepts BGRA8 textures from the preview service/offscreen pipeline and blits them into the drawable before presentation.
-- **Windows/Linux future:** `VulkanViewer` / `D3DViewer` stubs compile today and log “not implemented” while honoring the same contract.
-When the Windows port begins, the stub can be swapped with a real implementation without touching UI/business logic.
+- **Windows/Linux future:** Viewer backends will honor the same contract but use the platform’s GPU API (to be chosen when ports begin).
+They can be swapped in without touching UI/business logic.

 ## Data Structures
 - `viewer::TextureHandle` wraps the native handle (`id<MTLTexture>` on macOS) plus backend metadata.